Quasi-Monte Carlo finite element approximation of the Navier-Stokes equations with initial data modeled by log-normal random fields: Finite element approximation

-Note that our initial data under consideration also depends on the stochastic variable $\yy\in U_b$.
-However, \eqref{lognormal_initial} and Assumption \ref{ass_initial} guarantee the existence of some positive parameter $M>0$ that is independent of $\yy\in U_b$, such that
+where the constant $C:=C(M,T,D)$ depends only on $M$, $T$ and $D$.
+Note that the initial data $\uu^0$ also depends on the stochastic variable $\yy\in U_b$.
+To make the spatial discretization error independent of the stochastic variable $\yy\in U_b$, we further assume that there exists some constant $M>0$ such that

-Consequently, the constant in \eqref{space_error} is independent of $\yy\in U_b$ if we consider the corresponding solutions of initial data with a stochastic variable.

-We also need to estimate the error from the second part.
-There are many known results depending on the type of temporal discretization \cite{heywood2, heywood4, Temam, girault, volker}, most of which require certain regularity of the solution with respect to the time variable.
-As the detailed discussion of the finite element approximation of the Navier--Stokes equations is not the main novel part of this paper, we will not explicitly specify the regularity assumptions.
-Instead, we shall assume any good properties of solutions which can guarantee the following: for any sufficiently small $h>0$
+{{For the temporal error}}, there are several results depending on the type of temporal discretization \cite{heywood2, heywood4, Temam, girault, volker}, under different time regularity assumptions on the solution.
+Since a detailed discussion of the finite element approximation of the Navier--Stokes equations is not our main focus, we will not explicitly specify the regularity assumptions.
+Instead, we assume the following condition: for any sufficiently small $h>0$,